-Correspondences 20% Over the course of the semester, students will write three letters and three memos relating the different types of correspondences found in the workplace.
+Course Assignments and Evaluation Correspondences 20% Over the course of the semester, students will write three letters and three memos relating the different types of correspondences found in the workplace.
 Job Application Packet 10% Students will produce professional-caliber job application materials: a cover letter and a resume.
-Technical Definition 5% Students with compose a technical definition that relates to their field of study and consider audience needs, goals, and expectations.
+Technical Definition 5% Students will compose a technical definition that relates to their field of study and consider audience needs, goals, and expectations.
 Proposal 10% As the first part of a three-part project, students will collaboratively compose a proposal that identifies a problem within the UF community requiring the creation of a new service or product in order to solve.
-User Test Report 15% As the second part of the project, students will collaboratively create user tests, administer the tests, and write a formal User Test Report for an external reviewer.
-Progress Report 5% Midway through the feasibility report, students will write an internal Progress Report detailing the work completed and work to be completed on the final.
-Feasibility Report 25% As the final part of the project, students will collaboratively evaluate the feasibility of another student group's project proposal.
+User Test Report & Progress Report 20% As the second part of the project, students will collaboratively create user tests, administer the tests, and write a formal User Test Report and internal Progress Report detailing the findings' implications on their final project.
+Manual 25% As the final part of the project, students will collaboratively produce a manual to define, detail, and explain their new service or product.
 Professionalism and Participation 10% Participation includes discussions, in-class activities, and workshops.
-TOTAL 100%
+TOTAL 100% • Grading Scale